agrawalsourabh/ResturantReviews/README.md

 # ResturantReviews
-A MachineLearning problem to predict whether a customer liked the resturant or not based on the customer's review.
+A MachineLearning problem to predict whether a customer liked the resturant or not based on his/her review.